The Gentry County Library is an essential community service. Reading is still the most basic survival skill in today's information-driven society.

 gift.
 You avoid all capital gain taxes (generally 20% of the appreciation) and

-will receive a charitable tax deduction for the stock's market value at the time
+will receive a charitable tax deduction for the stock's market value at the

-the Gentry County Library.
+Gentry County Library.
 Such a designation can reduce your estate taxes (for

 estates over $1million).
 In many cases a simple codicil to the will can add the